Usage

 dei. lldpd accepts LLDP frames on all VLANs.

-Emit a custom TLV for OUI oui, with subtype subtype and option-
+Emit a custom TLV for OUI oui, with subtype subtype and op-

-ally with the bytes specified in content.
-Both oui and content
+tionally with the bytes specified in content.
+Both oui and

-should be a comma-separated list of bytes in hex format. oui
+content shall be a comma-separated list of bytes in hex for-

-must be exactly 3-byte long.
-If add is specified then the TLV
+mat. oui must be exactly 3 bytes long.
+If add is specified

-will be added.
+then the TLV will be added.
 This is the default action.
-If replace is spec-
+If

-ified then all TLVs with the same oui and subtype will be re-
+replace is specified then all TLVs with the same oui and

 unconfigure [ports ethX [,…]] lldp custom-tlv [oui oui] [subtype